 “God displayed anger with them and departed.
 When the cloud left the Tent, Miriam was leprous, white like snow.
 Aaron turned to Miriam, and saw she was leprous.”
 (Num.
 12:9-10)

 The exact nature of Aaron’s punishment, however, is a matter of dispute.
-Rabbi Akiva said that Aaron was also punished with leprosy.
+Rabbi Akiva understood that Aaron was also punished with leprosy.
 But, unlike Miriam who suffered for a full week, Aaron’s affliction was transient.

 Rabbi Yehudah Ben-Betaira disagreed.
 Aaron was not physically disciplined.
 His punishment was being reprimanded by God.

 “Akiva!
-In either case you will be called to task [for your words].
-If you are right, the Torah shielded him, while you disclose him.
+In either case, you will be called to task [for your words].
+If you are right, the Torah shielded Aaron, while you disclose him.
 And if not, you have cast a stigma upon a righteous man.”

 Even if Rabbi Akiva was right and Aaron was in fact afflicted with leprosy, the Torah does not say so explicitly.
 If the Torah purposely chose to conceal Aaron’s punishment, what right did Rabbi Akiva have to publicize it?